July 20, 2017

 - You are paying bills late because there isn’t enough money in your account to cover those costs.

 - Your net worth is less than zero.
-It’s discouraging if your net worth is actually a negative.

 - You don’t answer the phone because it might be a bill collector.
 At this stage, you’re probably losing sleep over your finances.
 It’s a sign your debt is officially out of control.